Tax Law LL.M. Admissions

 online application process outlined above

-fewer than 7 credits per quarter) may apply for Autumn, Winter or Spring.
+Part-time applicants may apply for Autumn, Winter or Spring.

 International applicants are only eligible to apply for Autumn Quarter, and must apply by